From the Cheap Seats: It’s all about the wrestlers for Rick Gallegos in Parachute

 It’s pretty safe to say that the impact that has been made by Gallegos, who served as the head wrestling coach for Grand Valley for more than a decade, has been timeless.
 Gallegos stepped down as the Cardinals’ coach after 12 years of running the program.

 Frink, who has served as Gallegos’ assistant for the past eight years, feels like he owes almost all of his knowledge about coaching young student athletes to Gallegos.
 He watched as Grand Valley’s teams put on some epic conditioning sessions over the course of the season, which included a yearly conditioning run from De Beque to Parachute.
 Some kids even took the conditioning to another level, taking their sweat-drenched practice shirts and wringing them out into a cup.
-The winner would be determined by whose cup was more full.
+The winner would be determined by whose cup was fullest.

 And for as gross as that sounds, it produced plenty of results.